WELCOME TO VOXTER OUTDOOR CENTRE

 There is a small car park to the rear of the centre.

-Extra guests can camp on the grounds as part of the venue hire.
+Extra guests can camp on the grounds , at additional cost, as part of the venue hire.

 BOOKING & HIRING